BiliKid/SICP/ex5.16.md

 ```
-Exercise 5.15.
-Add instruction counting to the register machine simulation.
-That is, have the machine model keep track of the number of instructions executed.
-Extend the machine model's interface to accept a new message that prints the value of the instruction count and resets the count to zero.
+Exercise 5.16.
+Augment the simulator to provide for instruction tracing.
+That is, before each instruction is executed, the simulator should print the text of the instruction.
+Make the machine model accept trace-on and trace-off messages to turn tracing on and off.
 ```
-modify the *make-new-machine*, add two machine model's interface.
+modify the *make-new-machine*

 ```
 (define (make-new-machine)
   (let ((pc (make-register 'pc))
         (flag (make-register 'flag))
         (stack (make-stack))
-        (counter (make-register 'counter))
+        (trace (make-register 'trace))
         (the-instruction-sequence '()))
     (let ((the-ops
            (list (list 'initialize-stack